cambert/SoFPGA-real_time_FPGA_image_processing/README.md

 *Goals:*
 - create an open framework for FPGA image creation
 - develop a platform which could be re-used for similar projects
-- I want to see this again - real-time video capture into the FPGA, segmentation -> classification and tracking on the output screen!
+- I want to see this again - real-time video capture into the FPGA, segmentation, classification and tracking on the output screen!